389ds/389ds.github.io/docs/389ds/howto/howto-monitor-replication.md

             instead of host:port will be displayed in the output.
             The format: alias=host:port

 ### Dealing With Credentials

 While walking through the topology, we can encounter other instances and the tool needs the binding credentials.

-The replication monitor will look into diferent sources while trying to get them.
+The replication monitor will look into different sources while trying to get them.
 It is done in this order:

-1. First we look at the CLI arguments (--conections and --aliases).
-Use this if specified.
+1. First, we look at the CLI arguments (--connections and --aliases).
+We prioritize this if specified.
 2. We check `~/.dsrc` file.
 3. And only if moth previous sources didn't give the result - we ask the user for the input interactively.

 ### Config file format